Category Archives: France

 Up to this point was the regular half-day fun run on the Ardeche.
 The next 25kms entered a conservation reserve with only limited exits, and to rent his SoT for two days Steve had had to prove he’d booked a place at one of the two overnight camps or bivis in the gorge (see map below).
 Wild camping is forbidden, although we did spot a few doing so and I imagine you could get away with it if you don’t want to get bogged down in the need to book the bivi in advance.
 You’re also supposed to be off the river by 6pm.
 As soon as we left Pont d’Arc paddling traffic dropped off dramatically.

-I’d been put off the Ardeche for years by the rather intimidating description in the Massif book, but Charlemagne had been a doddle and levels were low or perhaps just normal and i was a brilliant paddler?
-I don’t think so.
+I’d been put off the Ardeche for years by the rather intimidating description in the Massif book, but Charlemagne had been a doddle and levels were low or perhaps just normal.
 That book had over-egged other rivers and rapids over the years, but it is aimed at Brit families in canoes (not a huge market it must be said, never seen any).
 While my old Gumotex Sunny would have swamped harmlessly here and there, and also been tricky to turn fast in some rapids, the Alpacka Yak has the effect of reducing the WW grades by a factor of one.
 You can turn the Yak with one swipe and you’re so low and stable, especially with the UDBag sat over the bow, it’s hard to think how it could ever flip.
 We wound our way along the meanders, passing the odd knot of kayakers as well as hikers following the gorge on foot, something which includes the odd bit of via ferrata.

 We arrived at the empty Gard bivi early and took our pick of the pitches.
 After days packed like sardines in holiday camps, it was a relief to spread out over a sloping field as on a normal farmer’s campsite.
 There’s nothing here but toilets, water, free charcoal for the BBQ pits and a 2km track up to the road, as well as warnings to keep food sealed against the wild boars.
 The field filled up towards evening but it was still far from the overcrowding for which the Ardeche is notorious.
 A weekend here may have been another matter.